spring-roots/aop-deep-dive/README.md

 ## Part 2: Advice on proxies

+**Objective:** learn how to apply a given behavior to multiple types by extracting it as "advice" and applying it through a proxy.

 The core Spring Framework includes facilities that makes it relatively easy to dynamically create a wrapper around any non-final class.
 It does so by creating a class a runtime that `extends` your class.
 This wrapper is known as a "proxy."

 1. Add Spring Framework as a dependency so we can use the `ProxyFactory` feature: